Elana Fine, Managing Director

 She is an associate editor of the Strategic Entrepreneurship Journal and the editor of the SSRN Entrepreneurship and Economics Journal.
 Rajshree has received research grants from the Kauffman Foundation, the Mellon Foundation, the Marketing Science Institute, the National Science Foundation, and the US Department of Agriculture.
 Rajshree has taught a wide range of courses in strategic management, entrepreneurship, technology and innovation, industrial organization and microeconomics at the undergraduate, MBA, Executive MBA and PhD levels.
 Consistent with her interests in innovation, she strives to incorporate the latest pedagogical technologies in her teaching, and has won many awards for teaching excellence and a demonstrated increase in teaching productivity.
 She is passionate, in particular, about providing business education to science and engineering students to enable them to be effective in diffusing the knowledge they create for economic growth and social welfare.
 Prior to coming to University of Maryland, Rajshree undertook efforts at the University of Illinois towards creating specialized certificate programs and courses to help serve this need.
 In part as recognition of these efforts, and in part for her scholarly achievements, the University of Illinois bestowed her with the “University Scholar” designation in 2009, the highest honor given to its faculty in recognition of overall excellence.

 Holly DeArmond joined the Dingman Center in September 2012 as Assistant Director, Events and Marketing.
-In this role, Holly oversees the event strategy and planning for the Dingman Center’s annual events on campus, regionally and internationally.
+In 2014, Holly was named Associate Director of the Center.
+She oversees the event strategy and planning for the Dingman Center’s annual events on campus, regionally and internationally.
 She manages Cupid's Cup, the University of Maryland’s national business competition and startup exhibition drawing 600 attendees and 50 exhibitors as well as the China Business Plan Competition and MBA global studies trip to Beijing.
 Holly is also responsible for developing and executing marketing and communications for all Dingman Center internal and external audiences.

 Holly first joined the University of Maryland in 2007 as the Associate Director of University Marketing.
 Her primary responsibility was management of the University’s largest annual event, Maryland Day.
 The event is hosted by 8,000 University volunteers and is attended by more than 75,000 people.
 In this role, Holly helped coordinate the planning and implementation of more than 400 events and managed such items as the marketing materials, event budget and planning committees of more than 60 people.